TheJacksonLaboratory/ResourcesGuide/Organizing_projects.md

   * updates the `.Rprofile` file so that it activates `renv`, which then looks up the lockfile, every time you restart a session within that project (so no need to tell other/future users to activate renv)
 * call `renv::snapshot()` to update the package list (lockfile) while working on the project
 * call `renv::restore()` to install all packages in the lockfile (e.g., when starting a session on a different system); inform users of the need to do that
-* Instead of installing a new copy of each package for each project, renv creates a "playlist" for each project that draws from a single global cache
+* Instead of installing a new copy of each package for each project, renv creates a "playlist" for each project that draws from the user library.
+If it can't find it there, it will install it in the project library by default.
+See the function's reference to change that default.
+* To install Bioconductor packages, use `renv::install("bioc::Biobase")`.
+To include Bioconductor packages when initializing or restoring a project enter `options(repos = BiocManager::repositories())` first.
 * Integrates python as well: https://rstudio.github.io/renv/articles/python.html

 ## Working with Git and GitHub
 [Intro to version control and git](https://www.atlassian.com/git/tutorials/what-is-version-control)